Installing Sprout

 pipx install git+https://github.com/seedcase-project/seedcase-sprout.git

-To check that Sprout has been installed correctly, run the following:
+To check that Sprout has been installed correctly, run the following and make sure seedcase_sprout

 Terminal